The Tropical Lovechild: Piña Colada 101 🍍🥥

 A Sip of History: The Origins of the Piña Colada 🏴☠️

 The Piña Colada hails from the sunny shores of Puerto Rico, where it was crafted to capture the island's tropical essence.
-While the exact origin is a bit of a spirited debate, one popular tale credits bartender Ramón "Monchito" Marrero, who, in 1954 at the Caribe Hilton Hotel in San Juan, mixed up the first Piña Colada using rum, coconut cream, and pineapple juice.
+While the exact origin is a bit of a spirited debate, one popular tale credits bartender Ramón "Monchito" Marrero, who, in 1954 at the Caribe Hilton Hotel in San Juan, mixed up the first Piña Colada using rum, Cream of coconut, and pineapple juice.
 The drink was so beloved that it was declared Puerto Rico's official beverage in 1978 .

 The Holy Trinity of Ingredients (Measured for Perfection) 📏